Azure/azure-cli/doc/use_cli_with_git_bash.md

 More discussions [here](https://stackoverflow.com/questions/7250130/how-to-stop-mingw-and-msys-from-mangling-path-names-given-at-the-command-line#34386471).

+### Issues with pip installed az

-### Quoting Issues
+#### Quoting Issues
-If you install Azure CLI with `pip install`, the double quotes will be stripped in the value and cause trouble when there are spaces inside the quotes since Git Bash will treat each parts separated by spaces as an invividual command option.
+The double quotes will be stripped in the value and cause trouble when there are spaces inside the quotes since Git Bash will treat each parts separated by spaces as an invividual command option.
 ```
 $ az find "vm create"
 $ Command arguments: ['find', 'vm', 'create', '--debug']